HackTheMak/quarterly-earnings-machine-learning-algo/README.md

 - whole_file_diffs

 And when the code has been place, need to make the following edits to the gcp_automl_predictor.py file (replace the Insert Here words)
-- project_id Insert your Project ID from the Google Predict.py into the Quotes.
+- project_id: (Line 11) Insert your Project ID from the Google Predict.py into the Quotes.
 Just the unquie characters.
-- model_id Insert your Model ID from the Google Predict.py into the Quotes.
+- model_id: (Line 12) Insert your Model ID from the Google Predict.py into the Quotes.
 Just the unquie characters.
+Example From Google of Execute the Request field: projects/121212121212/locations/us-central1/models/LNG121212121212121212121212
+- project_id = "121212121212"
+- model_id = "LNG121212121212121212121212"

 # For Python3 Environment
 This was tested using Linux Mint v19, which would work with Linux Ubuntu v20.